 The InsideTracker team analyzed thousands of peer-reviewed research papers to find the biomarkers that are the most critical to improving your physical performance.
 These are some of the biomarkers that are most essential for athletes, and the foods that you can eat to improve them:

-Hemoglobin – A protein that is partially composed of iron and mainly localized in the red blood cells, hemoglobin transfers oxygen to the muscles and other organs.
+Hemoglobin is a protein that is partially composed of iron and mainly localized in the red blood cells, hemoglobin transfers oxygen to the muscles and other organs.
 Athletes who don’t have enough iron may have compromised athletic performance, a depleted immune system, and an increased susceptibility to illness, chronic fatigue, irritability, and a high exercise heart rate.
 To improve your iron levels, be sure to increase your intake of foods like red meat, rice, wheat, oats, nuts, dark leafy greens, and beans.

-Creatine kinase – Creatine kinase (CK) is a type of enzyme that is located in several tissues in the body, mainly in muscle.
+CK is a type of enzyme that is located in several tissues in the body, mainly in muscle.
 In normal conditions, there is a small amount of creatine kinase circulating in the blood, but when muscle damage occurs, CK leaks from the damaged cells and the amount of CK in the blood can rise substantially.
 Therefore, blood levels of CK act as an indicator to show muscle damage and the extent to which you are over-training.
 To help repair muscle damage and reduce high levels of CK, be sure you are eating enough lean protein, including soy, chicken breasts, and beans.

-Dairy products like milk, yogurt, and cheese are rich in calcium, but leafy green vegetables (think kelp and spinach), and dried beans will also help to improve your levels!
+Dairy products like milk, yogurt, and cheese are rich in calcium, but leafy green vegetables (think kelp and spinach), and dried beans will also help to improve your levels.
 To increase your vitamin D levels, eat more fatty fish (such as sardines, mackerel, and salmon), egg yolks, butter, beef liver, cheese, and fish oil.
-Some foods, such as milk, yogurt, cereal, and orange juice, are now fortified with vitamin D; so check nutrition labels to find how much is in your favorite foods.What does a healthy diet look like?
+Some foods, such as milk, yogurt, cereal, and orange juice, are now fortified with vitamin D; so check nutrition labels to find how much is in your favorite foods.

 Athletes need a combination of protein, fat, and carbohydrates in order to maintain peak performance.
 Here’s why:

 Your body needs lots of oxygen for endurance events, which is why your rate of respiration increases during exercise.
 Carbohydrates are one of the best sources of energy due to the efficient way they use oxygen.
 In fact, they use less oxygen for every kilocalorie of energy produced than fats or proteins, which make them an important food choice for athletes.
 Some good examples of meals and snacks that are high in carbohydrates include:

 Remember that not all carbohydrates are grain-based!
 Squash, potatoes, parsnips, carrots, and bananas are also good sources of energy.

 Both plant-based sources of protein (such as beans, peas, nuts, and soy products) and animal-based sources (such as meat, poultry, seafood, eggs, and dairy products) can be part of a balanced diet.
 Try to add to your diet protein from seafood, which is rich in omega-3 fatty acids; as well as protein from cooked dry beans and peas, which provide ample dietary fiber.
 But don’t overdo protein.
-You need to maintain a ratio of carbohydrates to protein of about 3:1 or 4:1.
+You need to maintain a ratio of carbohydrates to protein of about 3:1.

-Fat - Hard-working muscles require the caloric energy that fat provides (fats contain 9 calories per gram, compared with 4 calories per gram in carbohydrates and protein).
+Hard-working muscles require the caloric energy that dietary fat provides (fats contain 9 calories per gram, compared with 4 calories per gram in carbohydrates and protein).
 Fat’s calorie density, along with your body’s nearly unlimited storage capacity for fat, makes it your largest reserve of energy.
 One pound of stored fat provides approximately 3,600 calories of energy!
 While these calories are less accessible to athletes performing quick, intense efforts like sprinting or weight lifting, they become essential for lower intensity and endurance exercise such as long-distance cycling and running.
 Fat is a critical source of fuel for endurance exercise; your body actually stores some fat in muscle fibers themselves.
 Recent studies have shown that regular endurance exercise increases the amount of fat stored within muscle fibers.